Introduction

 - Feature Added the

-change event.
+mutate change event.

 - Feature

-now accepts a single function as an argument too.
+update now accepts a single function as an argument too.

 - Bugfix Setting an attribute with the same value as the old value doesn't trigger a change event anymore.

-now return a clone of the attributes instead of a reference.
+getAll() and getAllAsArray() now return a clone of the attributes instead of a reference.

 - Removing the undocumented

-and createmany
+changemany and createmany events.

 - 0.2.1 - March 28th 2012